A Diversity of Species

 The Land Between sits between the Canadian Shield and the St. Lawrence Lowlands and is at the northern limit for many species in Ontario such as White Oak, Woodchuck, Yellow-throated Vireo, Cottontail, Green Heron, Chorus Frog, Common Crow and others.

 TLB is at the southern limit for Shield species such as Grey Wolf, Moose, American Raven, Jack Pine, River Otter and others.

-Because of the region's unique features of rock barrens, abundant shorelines and numerous small lakes, wetlands, and ponds, many rare and unique species are found here that rely on this region for survival, such as Ontario's only lizard, the Five-lined Skink, the Golden Winged Warbler, Whippoorwill, Common Nighthawk, snakes, turtles, and more...
+Because of the region's unique features of rock barrens, abundant shorelines and numerous small lakes, wetlands, and ponds, many rare and unique species, also called "heirloom species", are found here that rely on this region for survival, such as Ontario's only lizard, the Five-lined Skink, the Golden Winged Warbler, Whippoorwill, Common Nighthawk, snakes, turtles, and more...

-And of the many birds that are "generalists" and are found all across Ontario, 26 of these like The Land Between the best.
-You will find more ruby-throated hummingbirds here than north or south, more Pileated Woodpeckers, more Bobolinks, more Uphill Sandpipers.....and the list goes on.
+Of the birds known as "generalists" that are found all across Ontario, 26 like The Land Between the best.
+You will find more ruby-throated hummingbirds here than north or south, more Pileated Woodpeckers, more Bobolinks, more Uphill Sandpipers... the list goes on!